emauryg/superFreq_cloud/README.md

-# supFreq in the Cloud
+# superFreq in the Cloud

 ## Description